 Join us this summer as a Summer Camp Nature Instructor Intern!
 Train to be a “Coyote Mentor” capable of igniting kids’ passions for learning and experience the difference nature connection makes.

-Field-Based Hands-On Practice (7 or 8 weeks) – Camp programs are full-day experiences.
-Specific assignments are based on the intern’s interest and camp needs.
+Field-Based hands-on practice: (7 or 8 weeks) – Camp programs include day camp and overnight experiences.
+Specific assignments are based on the intern’s interests and camp needs.

-- (3 weeks) Serve as Lead Instructor (once prerequisites have been completed), responsible for carrying out all aspects of summer camps, including mentoring of volunteers.
-These three weeks will focus on campers age 5-12.
-(30%)
+- (30%, 3 weeks) Serve as Lead Instructor, responsible for carrying out all aspects of summer camps, including mentoring volunteers.
+These three weeks will focus on campers ages 6-12.

-Mentoring Meeting with Program Coordinator multiple times during the summer outside of camp time to reflect and process the internship experience.
-(2%)
+Mentoring Meetings with Program Coordinator: multiple times during the summer outside of camp time to reflect and process the internship experience. (+2%)

-- A passion to enter the outdoor/nature education industry with a strong understanding of the operation of a leading nature education organization based in the U.S., exemplified by knowledge of cutting-edge instructional methodology working with youth ages 5-18 in a variety of program offerings.
+- A passion to join the outdoor/nature education industry with a strong understanding of the operation of a leading nature education organization based in the U.S., exemplified by a knowledge of cutting-edge instructional methodology working with youth ages 6-18 in a variety of program offerings

 - A strong understanding of the balance between the benefit to the student and the organization in attaining success.
 A strong applicant is committed to fulfilling the internship and understands that return is dictated by investment.